Okefenokee Technical College 2013-2014 Catalog

 Up one level

-All information created, stored or transmitted by department or technical college computers or networks is subject to monitoring for compliance with applicable laws and policies.
+All information created, stored or transmitted by OTC computers or networks is subject to monitoring for compliance with applicable laws and policies.

-The following uses of department or technical college-provided computers, networks and Internet access are not permitted:
+The following uses of Okefenokee Tech-provided computers, networks and Internet access are not permitted:

-Occasional personal use of Internet connectivity and e-mail that do not involve any inappropriate use as described above may occur, if permitted by the college.
+Occasional personal use of Internet connectivity and e-mail that do not involve any inappropriate use as described above may occur, if permitted by the College.
 Any such use should be brief, infrequent, and shall not interfere with User’s performance, duties and responsibilities.
 Users of OTC computers and computer systems are subject to OTC’s policy on the development of Intellectual Property.
 Any violation of this policy and rules may result in disciplinary action against the employee or student.
 When and where applicable, law enforcement agencies may be involved.
 For details, see OTC Intellectual Property Policy.

-The foregoing standards are equally applicable to employees of the department, wherever housed, and to employees and students of the technical college.
+The foregoing standards are equally applicable to employees of the TCSG, wherever housed, and to employees and students of OTC.

-Violations of these policies incur the same types of disciplinary measures as violations of other department or technical college policies or state or federal laws, including criminal prosecution.
+Penalties Violations of these policies incur the same types of disciplinary measures as violations of other OTC policies or state or federal laws, including criminal prosecution.